sahib/misc/performance/1_intro.rst

 When not to optimize?
 =====================

+.. class:: quote

-| "Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
-We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
-Yet we should not pass up our opportunities in that critical 3%."
+    Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
+We should forget about small efficiencies, say about 97% of the time: **premature optimization is the root of all evil.** Yet we should not pass up our opportunities in that critical 3%.

-| - Donald Knuth
+| (Donald Knuth)

 .. note::